 23. Golden Circle, Iceland

-Although Iceland is one of the best dream destinations in the world in itself and it’s worth to spend at least a week in Iceland, if you’re short on time then you can concentrate on one of the most popular sightseeing routes in Iceland, the Golden Circle.
-The Golden Circle consist of three unique and beautiful sights: the Thingvellir National Park, the Geysir Geothermal Area and the Gullfoss waterfall.
+Although Iceland is one of the best dream destinations in the world in itself and it’s worth spending at least a week in Iceland, if you’re short on time then you can concentrate on one of the most popular sightseeing routes in Iceland, the Golden Circle.
+The Golden Circle consist of three unique and beautiful sights: the Thingvellir National Park, the Geysir Geothermal Area, and the Gullfoss waterfall.

 All three sights are relatively close to Reykjavik – the capital city of Iceland – so it’s possible to visit all of them in just one day.
 The whole route is just under 230 km (140 miles) in length so you can complete it in 3 hours but you will need a full day if you want to enjoy the attractions as well.
 You can find countless tours operating on the Golden Circle route but if you rent a car, it’s possible to do the tour by yourself as well.

-The next stop is usually the Geysir Geothermal Area, where you can find beautiful volcanic landscapes and the Strokkur geysir, that erupts every 6-10 minutes.
-Last stop in the Golden Circle route is Gullfoss waterfall which is considered as one of the most beautiful waterfalls in Iceland.
+The next stop is usually the Geysir Geothermal Area, where you can find beautiful volcanic landscapes and the Strokkur Geysir, which erupts every 6-10 minutes.
+The last stop in the Golden Circle route is Gullfoss waterfall which is considered one of the most beautiful waterfalls in Iceland.